 We have been walking for 30 minutes after we left Lobouche.
 It will take another three hours to reach Gorakshep.
 Ngima stops us and holds a consultation meeting.
 Should we turn back and return to Lobouche or soldier on to Gorakshep?
 There is no shelter between here and Gorskshep.
 I am in favor of taking a safe approach.
 But, if we turn back, we may not be able to reach basecamp.
 That will be disappointing after having come this close.
 Rahul says that we should push on.
 The American students have over taken us, and they are pushing on at distance ahead of us, their outlines slowly dissolving into a distant wave of the sandstorm.
 We decide to keep going.

 Bitter cold wind blows unabated.
 Thankfully, the wind doesn’t pelt stones at us.
-Ngima points out a landslide triggered by the wind.
-Fortunately, it is not on our trail.
+Ngima points out a landslide triggered by the wind perhaps in the past.
+Also, it is not on our trail.

-Rahul notices that the face of an Iranian is puffed up.
-My face is also puffed up.
+Rahul notices that the face of an Iranian has puffed up.
+My face has also puffed up.
 It is a common thing at this high an elevation.

 A little while later, another group of Trekkers comes toward us.
 Rahul tries to move to the right, and I yell “On your left.”
 He listens.